aayomide/rushhour_hack/README.md

 ![Agripreneur Architecture](Architectural_view_of_solution.jpg)

 ### 1. Data Generation
-- Synthetic datasets were generated to simulate realistic profiles of young Nigerian farmers.
+- Synthetic datasets were generated to simulate realistic profiles of young Nigerian farmers
-- Data fields were designed to reflect practical variables such as education level, digital skills, and pest incidence.
+- Data fields were designed to reflect practical variables such as education level, digital skills, and pest incidence

 ### 2. Data Modeling
 - Built a **star schema**-based data warehouse consisting of: